diez/diez/packages/compiler/README.md

 └── tsconfig.json
 ```

 Additionally, the compiler expects the TypeScript configuration is set up to compile from `src/` to `lib/`, and that the main file of the module is located at `lib/index.js` after compilation.
-This constraint may be loosened in the future, but for now, `diez create` sets up a project with this structure for you.
+This constraint may be loosened in the future, but for now, `diez-cli create` sets up a project with this structure for you.

 At compile time, the compiler first parses the TypeScript AST of every component exported in `src/index.ts`, and recursively parses its component properties.
 For example, given these contents: